 Another aspect we should not forget is the topic of our reading.
 What is your reading about?

-Which, maybe emotional questions, full of heart-breaking feelings, did you ask guidance around?
+Which, maybe emotional questions, full of heart-breaking feelings, did you ask for guidance around?
 I have a guideline for that.
 The more emotions connected to the topic, the fewer cards you need in your reading.
 If life is complicated, do a simple reading.
 Only draw one card and use that as a breakthrough.
 Just one card to shift your point of view or the resistance you experienced all your life.
 In this case, more cards do not make you merrier!

 And sometimes, it is just time you let go of a specific limiting story you have been telling yourself.
 It is time because you have told the bloody story for too long and are fed up with the obstruction and sabotage you have been living with.

 When it is time, you need to open yourself to the message of your subconscious.
-For that, you need to quit the drama and the woo-woo.
-All this is why I find asking the right question one of the most critical aspects of reading cards.
+For that, you need to quit the drama and the woowoo.
+This is why I find asking the right question one of the most critical aspects of reading cards.
 In the question, you can see how far you have moved forward to embrace self-acceptance or readiness to solve a long-standing issue.

 Back to you

 When you use the tarot cards as a mirror of your soul or as a guiding light in your daily life, you have to stop using woo-woo.
 Yes, reading cards is a skill that not everybody understands and might create a mysterious aura around you.
-But adding woo-woo is not what you need.
-It is also not what others need to see the real you.
-It is unhelpful, and it is terrible for the ego.
+But adding woowoo is not what you need.
+It is also not what others need, to see the real you.
+It is unhelpful, and it is a terrible egotrip.